Internal Audit Academic Awareness Program

 - Guest speakers may be provided upon request.

-Process for Recognition in the Program
+The Process for Recognition in The IIA’s Academic Awareness Program

 * Support of The IIA’s Academic Relations efforts is made possible through the Academic Fund.